-As always, if none of these steps work for you, we recommend calling an expert at 1-800-837-8247 (Mon-Fri 8am-5pm EST).
+As always, if none of these steps work for you, we recommend calling an expert at 1-800-837-8247 (Mon-Fri 8 am-5 pm EST).
 They can help diagnose what might be wrong with your unit and get it draining properly again as quickly as possible!

 How can I fix my dehumidifier so it starts draining again?

 If your dehumidifier is not draining properly, here are a few things you can do to solve that problem.
-First and foremost, make sure there isn’t a blockage anywhere in the hose or any of your system.
+First and foremost, make sure there isn’t a blockage anywhere in the hose or any of your systems.
 Sometimes debris will build up inside, causing problems with drainage.
 You may need to clean out your drain hose with some water and a wire hanger.
 Next, make sure you have set up your drainage system correctly.
-Make sure that it is connected directly into an outlet outside of your home (never into an indoor wall outlet).
+Make sure that it is connected directly to an outlet outside of your home (never into an indoor wall outlet).
 Finally, check for cracks or holes in your bucket or tank – these can lead to leakage and prevent proper drainage from occurring.
 If none of these issues seem like they could be causing your issue, then it might be time for a new dehumidifier!

 In this video Rock The Only One How To Get A Dehumidifier To Drain Through The Hose.

 Troubleshooting if your dehumidifier is still not draining correctly